2026 Handbook

 Short Program

 The purpose of the Short Program is for teams to put together a short drill that incorporates 6 pre-determined moves.
-These can be done in any order and any additional moves can be added to facilitate setup of any moves.
+These can be done in any order, and any additional moves can be added to facilitate the setting up of any moves.
 Maneuvers may be performed in a variety of ways to allow for originality.
+Disqualification will be implemented if a team fails to complete the 6 required maneuvers.

-Each team participating is required to submit a list of their maneuvers in the order they will appear in the drill.
-Maneuver copy can be a written list or an arrow diagram.
-Please highlight or indicate the 6 required moves as they appear in the drill to make it easier for the judges to see on their copy.
+Each team participating is required to submit a list of their maneuvers in order of how they will appear in the drill.
+A maneuver copy can be a written list or an arrow diagram.
+Please highlight or indicate the 6 required moves as they appear in the drill to make it easier for the judges to see in their copy.

 Required Maneuvers: